 polishing the overall experience to make it the true sequel that State of Decay

 fans deserve.
 I’ve enjoyed my time with the game, but there’s work to be done before

 it becomes the ultimate must have for every zombie game fan out there – but

 State of Decay 2 has two different bundles available – the

 Edition and the $50 Ultimate

 copy of the original game in the form of the State of Decay: Year One Survival

 If you have an Xbox Game

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.